interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 * ``newVault``: Account identifier of the Vault accepting the replace request (as tracked in ``Vaults`` in :ref:`vault-registry`)
 * ``repalceId``: The identifier of the replace request in ``ReplaceRequests``.
-* ``collateral``: DOT collateral provided to match the replace request.
+* ``collateral``: DOT collateral provided to match the replace request (i.e., for backing the locked BTC).
 Can be more than the necessary amount.

 *Events*